-Medical Treatment: On the day of the collision, S.M. presented to Arizona General Hospital with complaints of moderate to severe pain in his bilateral arms, chest, left elbow and left leg.
-Following an examination, he was suffering from multiple bilateral abrasions in upper extremities and contusions to left ribs.
+Later that day, as the victim of this motorcycle collision, S.M. presented to Arizona General Hospital with complaints of moderate to severe pain in his bilateral arms, chest, left elbow and left leg.
+Following an examination, he was diagnosed with multiple bilateral abrasions on his upper extremities and contusions to his left ribs.
 He was administered Ketorolac injection.

-Three weeks after the accident, as his pain persisted, S.M. presented to Eric Cerre, NMD with complaints of left rib pain in the mid-axillary region.
+Three weeks after the accident, as his pain persisted, S.M. presented to Eric Cerre, NMD, with complaints of left rib pain in the mid-axillary region.
 He reported shortness of breath when taking a deep breath and a dull pain at rest.
-S.M. had shallower breathing secondary to his pain.
+He had shallower breathing secondary to his pain.
 He noted multiple abrasions on his left arm, bilateral elbows and forearms and bilateral knees.
-Following an examination, Dr. Cerre diagnosed him with cervicalgia, cervical sprain/strain, thoracic pain, contusions of the left ribs and myofascitis.
-Dr. Cerre administered four trigger point injections to Mr. Mangan’s affected regions.
-S.M. treated with Dr. Cerre a total of five times over the course of 3 weeks.
-Again, as told to the victim’s Motorcycle Personal Injury Lawyer.

-Lost Wages: S.M. did not make a claim for lost wages as a result of this Arizona accident.
+S.M. did not make a claim for lost wages as a result of the accident.

-Health Insurance: S.M. had health insurance at the time of the Arizona accident and used his health insurance to defray some of the cost of treatment.
+S.M. had health insurance at the time of the accident and used his health insurance to defray some of the cost of treatment.

-In conclusion, after a significant effort of the Motorcycle Personal Injury Lawyer to reach a settlement in this matter, S.M. was released from representation.
-Because he did not wish to move forward with litigation.
-This case had several issues which made it difficult to move forward.
-Ultimately due to the inability to reach a compromise with the at-fault driver’s insurer and the high costs of litigation, S.M. chose not to move forward.
-Litigation would have been necessary in order to have a liability determined by a jury, judge, or arbitrator, however, given the limited amount of medical expenses and the conflicting witness testimony, the costs of litigation far outweighed the conceivable settlement paid if S.M. had won at trial.
+After significant effort to reach settlement in this matter, S.M. was released from representation because he did not wish to move forward with litigation.
+This case had several issues which made it difficult to move forward and ultimately, due to the inability to reach a compromise with the at-fault driver’s insurer and the high costs of litigation, S.M. chose not to move forward with his claim in Arizona.
+Litigation would have been necessary in order to have liability determined by a jury, judge, or arbitrator, however given the limited amount of medical expenses and the conflicting witness testimony, the costs of litigation far outweighed the conceivable settlement paid if S.M. had won at trial.